EthanCampana/CNIT325Project/README.md

 # CNIT325Project
 Resturaunt and Event Finder Application
-Uses Yelp And Eventful API to find resturaunts and events near you..
+Uses Yelp And Eventful API to find resturaunts and events near you.
-Uses a database to authenticate users against.